Tarantula hawk: Distribution

-Worldwide distribution of tarantula hawks includes areas from India to Southeast Asia, Africa, Europe, Australia, and the Americas, with the genus Pepsis entirely restricted to the New World.
-In the latter, Pepsis species have been observed from as far north as Logan, Utah and south as far as Argentina, with at least 250 species living in South America.
-Eighteen species of Pepsis and three species of Hemipepsis are found in the United States, primarily in the deserts of the southwestern United States, with Pepsis grossa (formerly Pepsis formosa) and Pepsis thisbe being common.
-The two species are difficult to distinguish, but the majority of P. grossa have metallic blue bodies and reddish antennae, which separates them from P. thisbe.
+Worldwide distribution of tarantula hawks includes areas from the Mediterranean basin to Southeast Asia, Africa, Australia, and the Americas, with the genus Pepsis entirely restricted to the New World.
+In the latter, Pepsis species have been observed from as far north as Logan, Utah, and south as far as Argentina, with at least 250 species living in South America.
+Eighteen species of Pepsis and three species of Hemipepsis are found in the United States, primarily in the deserts of the Southwestern United States, with Pepsis grossa (formerly P. formosa) and Pepsis thisbe being common.
+The two species are difficult to distinguish, but most P. grossa wasps have metallic blue bodies and reddish antennae, which separate them from P. thisbe.
 Both species have bright orange wings that become transparent near the tip.

 Sting

-Tarantula hawk wasps are relatively docile and rarely sting without provocation.
-However, the sting—particularly that of P. grossa—is among the most painful of all insects, though the intense pain only lasts about five minutes.
+Tarantula hawk wasps are relatively docile and rarely sting without provocation, but the sting—particularly that of P. grossa—is among the most painful of all insects, though the intense pain only lasts about five minutes.
 One researcher described the pain as "...immediate, excruciating, unrelenting pain that simply shuts down one's ability to do anything, except scream.
 Mental discipline simply does not work in these situations."
 In terms of scale, the wasp's sting is rated near the top of the Schmidt sting pain index, second only to that of the bullet ant, and is described by Schmidt as "blinding, fierce[, and] shockingly electric".
 Because of their extremely large stingers, very few animals are able to eat them; one of the few that can is the roadrunner.
 Many predatory animals avoid these wasps, and many different insects mimic them, including various other wasps and bees (Müllerian mimics), as well as moths, flies (e.g., mydas flies), and beetles (e.g., Tragidion) (Batesian mimics).

 Aside from the possibility of triggering an allergic reaction, the sting is not dangerous and does not require medical attention.
 Local redness appears in most cases after the pain, and lasts for up to a week.

 State insect of New Mexico

-The U.S. state of New Mexico chose a species of tarantula hawk (specifically, P. formosa, now known as P. grossa) in 1989 to become its official state insect.
-Its selection was prompted by a group of elementary school children from Edgewood doing research on states that had adopted state insects.
+In 1989 the U.S. state of New Mexico chose a species of tarantula hawk (specifically, P. formosa, now known as P. grossa) to become its official state insect.
+Its selection was prompted by a group of elementary-school children from Edgewood doing research on states that had adopted state insects.
 They selected three insects as candidates and mailed ballots to all schools for a statewide election.
 The winner was the tarantula hawk wasp.